 Levanovic added A-Sun Scholar-Athlete of the Year to his list of honors in 2012.
 For his efforts, Levanovich earned post-graduate scholarships from both the A-Sun and the NCAA.

 Before joining the Stetson coaching staff, Pilote served as the tennis director of the Pine Meadows Country Club in Eustis, Fla.
 While at Pine Meadows Pilote coached Ty Braswell, who was among the top 10 players 18 years of age and under in the country at the time.
 Pilote also served as the head tennis coach at Eustis High School from 1989-91.

 Prior to his appointment at Pine Meadows, Pilote worked as the tennis professional at Club De Tennis, Tennisport, Inc., in Quebec City, Quebec, Canada from 1985-86.
 He also spent time as a tennis professional at the Gray Rock Inn at St. Jovite, Quebec, Canada in 1985.

-Pilote was also selected as one of the clinicians for the 2003 NCAA Division I Men's Tennis Youth Education through Sports (YES) Clinic.
+Pilote was selected as one of the clinicians for the 2003 NCAA Division I Men's Tennis Youth Education through Sports (YES) Clinic.
 As a clinician, he participated in instructional lessons, submitted a sport skill tip for a participant handout, and provided a student-athlete to act as a group leader and mentor during sessions, along with other assigned duties.
-In 2005 and 2007, Pilote was selected as NCAA representative for the first two rounds of the tennis championship hosted by the University of Florida.
+In 2005 and 2007, Pilote was selected as an NCAA representative for the first two rounds of the tennis championship hosted by the University of Florida.